Hugo Weaving: 1999–2010

 Weaving spent the summer of 2009 starring in the Melbourne Theatre Company's production of God of Carnage, portraying the caustic lawyer Alain Reille.
 He returned to the stage in November 2010 in Sydney Theatre Company's Uncle Vanya, co-starring Cate Blanchett and Richard Roxburgh.
 Weaving filmed a guest role on Roxburgh's Australian TV series Rake in May 2010.

 In May 2009, Weaving accepted a co-starring role in the docudrama Oranges and Sunshine, about the forced migration of thousands of British children to Australia in the 1950s.
 Filming began in autumn 2009 in Nottingham, England, and Adelaide, South Australia, and continued through January 2010.
 The film premiered at the Rome International Film Festival on 28 October 2010 and garnered positive reviews.
 2010 saw the release of Legend of the Guardians (formerly The Guardians of Ga'Hoole), in which Weaving has another high-profile voice role, portraying two different owls named Noctus and Grimble in Zack Snyder's film adaptation of Kathryn Lasky's popular series of children's books.

-On 4 May 2010, it was officially confirmed by Marvel Studios that Weaving would play the fictional Nazi Red Skull in the superhero film Captain America: The First Avenger.
+On 4 May 2010, it was officially confirmed by Marvel Studios that Weaving would play the Nazi supervillain Johann Schmidt / Red Skull in the superhero film Captain America: The First Avenger.
 Weaving completed filming his role on the project in September 2010 and returned to Sydney to prepare for Uncle Vanya.
-It is unlikely he will sign on for any further installments in the Marvel Cinematic Universe; in an August 2011 Baltimore Sun interview, the actor confided he is weary of typecasting and of "blockbuster" films in general: "I think I've about had enough...
+It is unlikely he will sign on for any further installments in the Marvel Cinematic Universe (MCU); in an August 2011 Baltimore Sun interview, the actor confided he is weary of typecasting and of "blockbuster" films in general: "I think I've about had enough...
 I'm not sure how many more of them I'll make.
 It doesn't feel to me as though they've been the majority of my work, though that's probably the way it seems to most other people."
+Red Skull returned in the MCU films Avengers: Infinity War (2018) and Avengers: Endgame (2019), with Ross Marquand replacing Weaving in the role.